OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 #### Versioned

-A versioned link **will** change when the resource it links to does, and therefore, the linking resource also changes.
+A versioned link **will** eventually change when the resource it links to does, and therefore, the resource containing the link also changes.

 An example of a versioned link is: